How to Make Pink Food Colour at Home

 There are other possibilities, like spinach and avocado for green, but suitable for savoury dishes.
 Or use flowers (as above) and herbs (mint, parsley) for a nice contrast.

-There are different solution for colouring food.
+There are different solutions for colouring food.
 Whatever works for you is better than artificial food colouring.
 Please share with us your favourite ways of making pink food colour at home.
 Also, if you like beetroot, you can also try this vegetarian beetroot salad.